-Traditional Thanksgiving gatherings with family and friends are fun but can increase the chances of acquiring or spreading COVID-19 or the flu.
-Follow these tips from the Centers for Disease Control and Prevention to make your Thanksgiving holiday safer:
+Traditional holiday gatherings with family and friends are fun but can increase the chances of acquiring or spreading COVID-19 or the flu.
+Follow these tips from the Centers for Disease Control and Prevention to make your Winter Break safer:

 Wear a mask

 - Wear a mask with two or more layers to stop the spread of COVID-19.

 - Wear the mask over your nose and mouth, keeping it secure under your chin.

 - Make sure the mask fits snugly against the sides of your face.

 Maintain social distance

 - Maintain a social distance of at least six feet from others who do not live with you.

 - Remember that some people without symptoms may be able to spread COVID-19 or the flu.